 bantime = 24h

-Advanced Strategy 3: Nginx Anti-CC & Malicious Bots
+Advanced Practice 3: Defending Against Nginx CC Attacks & Malicious Crawlers

-This is often overlooked.
-CC (Challenge Collapsar) attacks use botnets to simulate real users, draining PHP and database resources.
-Combined with Nginx’s limit_req module, Fail2Ban can stop this effectively.
+This is a critical area often overlooked in basic tutorials.
+CC (Challenge Collapsar) attacks leverage massive botnets to simulate real users, flooding your site with high-frequency requests that instantly exhaust PHP workers and database connections.
+By integrating with Nginx’s limit_req module, Fail2Ban delivers a flawless countermeasure.

 1. Blocking High-Frequency CC Requests